 The primary focus of the inspection is consideration of the national well-being outcomes.
-The framework supports inspectors to consider evidence for how the service is enabling the people it supports to achieve their well-being outcomes
+The framework supports inspectors to consider evidence for how the service is enabling the children it supports to achieve their well-being outcomes

-This inspection framework maps the 2017 Regulations, as amended, and associated statutory guidance under the three themes of 'Care and Support', 'Leadership and Management' and the 'Environment'.
+This inspection framework maps the 2017 Regulations, as amended and associated statutory guidance under the three themes of 'Care and Support', 'Leadership and Management' and the 'Environment'.

-We believe that the extent to which people's well-being outcomes are achieved will be underpinned by the effectiveness of arrangements in place by regulated service providers in the themes of 'Care and Support', 'Environment' and 'Leadership and Management'.
+We believe the extent to which children's well-being outcomes are achieved will be underpinned by the effectiveness of arrangements in place by regulated service providers in the themes of 'Care and Support', 'Leadership and Management' and 'Environment'.

-Where outcomes for people are poor, we need to explore the reasons that lie behind this through the lines of enquiry in the framework.
+Where outcomes for children require improvement, we need to explore the reasons behind this through the lines of enquiry in the framework.

-Inspectors will undertake their inspections considering and reporting on our inspection themes of 'Well-being', 'Care and Support', 'Environment' (for accommodation-based services) and 'Leadership and Management'.
+Inspectors will undertake their inspections considering and reporting on our inspection themes of 'Well-being', 'Care and Support', 'Leadership and Management', and 'Environment'.